 Ecological and innovative materials, mycomaterials have multiple potentials: thermal and acoustic insulation, packaging, bioremediation and filtration, design, etc.

-mycomaterials are materials composed of raw materials that have been transformed and fused with mushroom mycelium.
+Mycomaterials are materials composed of raw materials that have been transformed and fused with mushroom mycelium.

 - Insulating Panels: Offer excellent acoustic and thermal insulation, ideal for applications in construction and architecture.

-Physical characteristics
+Physical Characteristics

 Mycomaterials are distinguished by their unique appearance and texture:

-- Biodegradability: 100% biodegradable, decomposing naturally without leaving toxic waste, ideal for packaging replacing single-use plastics.
+- Biodegradability: 100% biodegradable, naturally decomposing without leaving toxic waste, ideal for packaging replacing single-use plastics.

-- Compostability: Can be composted, re-entering the natural nutrient cycle.
+- Compostability: Can be composted, reintegrating into the natural nutrient cycle.

 - Insulation Panels